Papua New Guinea

-The government has brought better stability to the national budget, largely through expenditure control as well as the successful entry into global debt markets with the launch of the country's first sovereign bond completed in 2018.
+The government made a successful entry into global debt markets with the launch of the country's first sovereign bond completed in 2018.
 More recently, the government has relied more heavily on more concessional financing from multi lateral and support from aid partners.
 However, numerous challenges still face the government, including providing physical security for foreign investors, regaining investor confidence, restoring integrity to state institutions, promoting economic efficiency by privatising moribund state institutions, responding to the public health emergency of COVID-19, and balancing relations with Australia, its former colonial ruler.

 PwC Papua New Guinea offers assurance services, advisory services, and tax services and is the largest professional services firm in Papua New Guinea.